siemens/gencmpclient/README.md

 ```
 or use for instance `make -f Makefile_v1`.

+By default, builds using `Makefile_v1` are in Debug mode.
+Release mode can be selected by defining the environment variable `NDEBUG`.

 By default `Makefile_v1` behaves as if
 ```
 OPENSSL_DIR=/usr
 ```
 was given, such that the OpenSSL headers will be searched for in `/usr/include`
 and its shared objects in `/usr/lib` (or `/usr/bin` for Cygwin).

-When using CMake, `cmake` must be (re-)run
-after setting or unsetting environment variables.

 When using [`Makefile_v1`](Makefile_v1), you may
 specify via the environment variable `OUT_DIR` where the produced libraries